SirPepe/html-import/readme.md

   <p id="foo">Lorem</p>
 </div>
 ```

+This will grab the element with the specified ID from anywhere in the imported
+document, no matter how deeply nested.

 Use the `as` attribute to change an element's ID after importing it.
 This might
 be useful if you want to import multiple instances of the same element into one